barbaracalderon/dou-rest-api/README.md

 These libraries are commonly used together in Flask applications to build web APIs with secure authentication, interact with databases, handle migrations, and serialize/deserialize data.

+### Deploy

+- Render
+- ElephantSQL
+- Start.sh
+- Requirements.txt
+- WSGI.py

+The project deployment was carried out on the [Render](https://render.com/) platform, using a free account as a "Web Service."
+In addition to configuring environment variables, the `requirements.txt` file was created, serving as a build command, and the `start.sh` script was developed, serving as a start command.

+The database is hosted on the [ElephantSQL](https://www.elephantsql.com/) platform, also on a free account with limited space.
+This platform provides cloud-based PostgreSQL database hosting services.

+Finally, `WSGI` (Web Server Gateway Interface) was employed for communication between the web server and the Python application.

 ## Research Objectives

 ![Project](static/project_small.png)